Miscellaneous tools

 Telemetry

-• Setting the environment variable TELEMETRY=0
+• setting the environment variable TELEMETRY=0

-• Or setting telemetry = 0 in the section searchd of your configuration file
+• or setting telemetry = 0 in the section searchd of your configuration file

-Here is a list of all the metrics we collect:
+Here's a list of all the metrics we collect:

 Metric Description